dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 ## Governance

-You can se the Discovery API to audit data development and facilitate collaboration within and between teams.
+You can use the Discovery API to audit data development and facilitate collaboration within and between teams.

+For governance use cases, people tend to query the latest definition state, often in the downstream part of the DAG (for example, public models), using the `environment` endpoint.

 ### Who is responsible for this model?